Padel: Scoring

-Padel has the tennis scoring system with an optional exception of a "golden point" similar to "no-advantage" scoring used in some tennis doubles and exhibition matches.
-The golden point is used to determine a winner when the score reaches deuce during any game.
+Padel uses the tennis scoring system with an optional exception of a "golden point" similar to "no-advantage" scoring used in some tennis doubles and exhibition matches.
+The golden point is used to determine a winner when the score reaches deuce once or more often during any game.
 The team which wins this point wins the game.
-The receiving team chooses whether the service will come from the right or left of the court.
+The receiving team chooses whether the golden point service will come from the right or left of the court.
 Golden point was introduced in the 2020 World Padel Tour for the main tournaments (Master Final, Master, Open, and Challenger).
+Since the 2026 season, it is also used in the Premier Padel tour which succeeded the World Padel Tour.
 Some tournaments did not implement this rule or later reverted to standard advantage scoring.